carolinesamy/rss-app/README.md

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This is a RSS Feed application using the Zend Framework MVC layer and module systems.

+## Guid

+After Installation using composer. goto rss-app/articles/add to add valid RSS feed url and dynamiclly Redirect the user to "index" page to list all Rss.

 ## Installation using Composer